From BR Bullpen

 Before the 1946 season, Harry Bright was signed by the New York Yankees as an amateur free agent.
 He was just 16 years old when he began his long career in pro ball.
 Harry was originally a catcher who also could play just about every position on the field.

-He moved up through the minor leagues settling in with the Sacramento Solons of the PCL.
-After hitting .309 in 1958, Bright was sold to the Pittsburgh Pirates in July 1958 and finally got his first taste of the big leagues at age 28 after 12 years in the minors.
-He spent the final two months of the 1958 season with the Pirates as a back-up thirdbaseman, starting 5 games and going 6 for 24 (.250) with 1 HR and 3 RBIs.
+He moved up through the minor leagues settling in with the Sacramento Solons of the Pacific Coast League.
+After starting the season by hitting .309 in 1958, Bright was sold to the Pittsburgh Pirates in July and finally got his first taste of the big leagues at age 28 after 12 years in the minors.
+He spent the final two months of the 1958 season with the Pirates as a back-up third baseman, starting 5 games and going 6 for 24 (.250) with 1 HR and 3 RBIs.
 Bright remained with the Pirates for the entire 1959 season.
 But he was basically a pinch-hitter, starting only 3 games and appearing in the field in only 8 games.
-1960 saw Bright back in AAA with the Pirates' Salt Lake City affiliate.
+1960 saw Bright back in AAA with the Pirates' Salt Lake City Bees affiliate.
 He dominated AAA pitching, hitting 27 HRs with 119 RBIs and batting .313 while splitting his time between shortstop and third base.
 With the Pirates in a pennant race, Bright earned a September call-up as a pinch hitter within weeks of his 31st birthday.
 Although the Pirates won the National League pennant and went to the World Series, Bright was not on their post-season roster.

 The Senators traded Bright to the Cincinnati Reds after the 1962 season.
 In April 1963, the Reds sold his contract to the New York Yankees.
 The 1963 Yankees were swept by the Los Angeles Dodgers in the World Series.
 Bright was a back-up at first base and third base.
 He hit .236 with 7 HRs and 23 RBIs at age 33.
-He was hitless in 2 World Series pinch hit attempts.
+He was hitless in two World Series pinch-hitting attempts.
 Bright remarked, "After all those years in baseball, I make it into a World Series game and the whole country was pulling for me to strike out."
-Sandy Koufax fanned him for his 15th of the game to establish a World Series single game record.
+In the 9th inning of the Series' opening game, Sandy Koufax fanned him for his 15th K of the game to establish a World Series single-game record.

-Bright had persevered for 17 years and finally established himself with 3 consecutive years as a major leaguer and went to a World Series as a Yankee.
-But it was back to the minors in 1964.
+Bright had persevered for 17 years and finally established himself with three consecutive full seasons as a major leaguer, including an appearance in the World Series as a Yankee.
+But it was back to the minors in 1964, with the Richmond Virginians of the International League.
 He finished his major league career as a pinch-hitter for the Chicago Cubs in 1965 until being released in mid-season.
 He returned to the minors in 1965 and 1966.
 And in 1967, at age 37, he became a minor league manager.

 Year-by-Year Managerial Record